Updated: Jan 17

 (Hint: Lean On Your School Values)

-by Liz Yee, Truth Tree Contributor
+by Liz Yee, Director of Innovation, Truth Tree

 In my nearly 15 years of working in schools, never have the stakes been higher, enrollment pressures more daunting, and the future less clear.
 I have learned a lot about what it takes to sell a private school education.
 This year, in particular, forced me to be more strategic and creative as I had to convey to parents how our school was the right fit for their child.
 And I had to do that all from my basement home office without allowing anyone to set foot inside the school buildings.

 Board members, faculty, and fellow administrators peppered me with questions all year: “How are you describing the program?”
 “Are you selling something that will exist next year?”
 "We don’t know yet what next year will look like, so what are you describing to prospects?”
 I was surprised every time these questions were posed, and bewildered as to why folks were so concerned about what I was conveying to parents.
 But, I soldiered on.
 Every Friday, I simply "walked" prospective parents via Zoom through our mission, values, program, and facilities, fielding their questions. .